 I don’t think you’ll hear this plant called anything else other than a pickle plant succulent—unless you hear it called by its actual name, kleinia stapeliiformis.
 You might also hear it called senecio stapeliaeformis, and here’s why.

 The pickle plant is part of the asteraceae plant family and is native to South Africa.
-Under this family, it is part of the senecioneae tribe. kleinia is the genus, which falls under the tribe of senecioneae.
+Under this family, it is part of the senecioneae tribe.
+Kleinia is a genus that falls under the tribe of senecioneae.
 Also under the same tribe?
 The senecio genus!
 In case that wasn’t totally obvious by the tribe name.

 That makes kleinia and senecio plants closely related, hence the confusion.
 Just know that you might see the pickle plant marketed or sold as both kleinia stapeliaeformis and senecio stapeliaeformis, but kleinia is the correct genus.